ImageMagick/Usage-Markdown/fourier/fft_math/index.md

 ------------------------------------------------------------------------

-**UPDATE:** the use of the color 'gray50' in the above should be change to 'gray(50%)' to generate a more accurite 50% gray value.
+**UPDATE:** the use of the color 'gray50' in the above should be changed to 'gray(50%)' to generate a more accurate 50% gray value.
-The former 'named' color is actually only an 8-bit color, and as such not very accurite.
+The former 'named' color is actually only an 8-bit color, and as such not very accurate.

-Also with the new colorspace handling, gray50 is in sRGB colorspace while gray(50%) is linear colorspace, which is what should be used in the above calculations.
+Also, with the new colorspace handling, gray50 is in sRGB colorspace while gray(50%) is linear colorspace, which is what should be used in the above calculations.

-The examples also needs to be checked with respect to the use a linear gray-scale colorspace.
+The examples also need to be checked with respect to the use of a linear gray-scale colorspace.

 ---
 created: 13 August 2009